158th Fighter Wing: Tactical Air Command

 With the disestablishment of Aerospace Defense Command in 1979, the 158th was subsequently transferred to Tactical Air Command (TAC) as a gaining command under Air Defense, Tactical Air Command (ADTAC), which assumed the mission of the former ADC.

-In 1980, the 158th began a transition to the F-4D Phantom II, a powerful, two seat, twin-engine fighter, with the Vermont Air National Guard, leaving the Air Defense community to become part of main line Tactical Air Command with a primary mission of ground attack and close air support.
+In 1980, the 158th began a transition to the F-4D Phantom II, two seat, twin-engine fighter, with the Vermont Air National Guard, leaving the Air Defense community to become part of main line Tactical Air Command with a primary mission of ground attack and close air support.

 The 158th Tactical Fighter Group deployed to the Gulfport Combat Readiness Training Center, Mississippi, in January 1983 to prepare for the upcoming Operational Readiness Inspection.
 This was the unit's first large-scale deployment in 23 years.
 The last deployment had been for summer camp at Otis AFB, Massachusetts, in 1960.

 The 158th Civil Engineering Squadron dedicated its new building on 14 December.
 Fifty-two members of the CE Squadron deployed to Panama on a humanitarian mission in January 1994.
 They constructed a six-room masonry block school building and a single story wood frame building to be used as a hospice by the local hospital.